arackaf/mongo-graphql-starter/README.md

 app.listen(3000);
 ```

-Now `http://localhost:3000/graphql` should, assuming the database above exists, and has data, allow you to run basic queries against your data
+Now `http://localhost:3000/graphql` should, assuming the database above exists, and has data, allow you to run basic queries.

 ![Image of graphiQL](docs-img/graphiQL-running.png)

 ## A closer look at what's generated

-All code generated is modern JavaScript, meaning ES6, plus async / await and object spread, along with ES6 modules (`import` / `export`).
+All code generated is modern JavaScript, meaning ES6, plus `async` / `await` and object spread, along with ES6 modules (`import` / `export`).
 If you're running Node 8.5 or better, and you're using John Dalton's [outstanding ESM loader](https://github.com/standard-things/esm) (and I'd urge you to do so) then this code should just work.
 If any of those conditions are false, you'll need to pipe the results through Babel using your favorite build tool.

 ### All code is extensible.

 All of the schema and resolver files discussed below are only generated the first time; if you run the utility again, they will not be over-written (though an option to override that may be added later).
-The idea is that generated schema and resolver files are only a start, not a final product.
-Additional, one-off tweaks and specialized use cases can safely be added later, as needed.
+The idea is that generated schema and resolver files are a useful starting point that will usually need one-off tweaks and specialized use cases added later.

 ### Generated type-specific schemas